janet-lang/janet/README.md

 ## Features

-First class closures
+* First class closures
-Garbage collection
+* Garbage collection
-lexical scoping
+* Lexical scoping
-First class green threads (continuations)
+* First class green threads (continuations)
-Mutable and immutable arrays (array/tuple)
+* Mutable and immutable arrays (array/tuple)
-Mutable and immutable hashtables (table/struct) Mutable and immutable strings (buffer/string)
+* Mutable and immutable hashtables (table/struct)
+* Mutable and immutable strings (buffer/string)
-Byte code interpreter with an assembly interface Proper tail calls for functional code
+* Byte code interpreter with an assembly interface, as well as bytecode verification
+* Proper tail calls for functional code
-Direct interop with C
+* Direct interop with C
+* REPL (read eval print loop)

+The code can be compiled to be either a bytecode interpreter and runtime, or a full language.

 ## Compiling and Running